 - For ADA parking information, click here.

 While we are certainly able to accommodate you for parking on race weekend, the traffic situation can get complicated when bringing so many people into one place.
-Luckily, at Dover International Speedway we can help you bypass the drive altogether with the Race Express Bus, a park-and-ride shuttle that fans can grab from the Blue Hen Corporate Center on US 113 or the Christiana Mall in Christiana, Del., and take right to the track.
+Luckily, at Dover International Speedway we can help you bypass the drive altogether with the Park & Ride Express, a shuttle that fans can grab from the Blue Hen Corporate Center on US 113 or the Christiana Mall in Christiana, Del., and take right to the track.

-Busses have a special mass-transit route that allows them faster access off of Route 1 and into our motorcoach parking lot near the FanZone and Monster Monument in Victory Plaza, presented by AAA.
+Busses have a special mass-transit route that allows them faster access off of Route 1 and into our motorcoach parking lot near the FanZone and Monster Monument in Victory Plaza.
 It’s the fastest way to go!

 From the Blue Hen Corporate Center, the 12-minute ride only costs $20 per car, and includes round-trip service for everyone in the vehicle.
 And don’t worry about missing out on tailgating, because fans are permitted to tailgate at the Blue Hen Corporate Center if they choose.
 The service begins at 8 a.m. on Sunday mornings and runs until one hour after the race.
-Exact change is required.
+Exact change is required, but you can also prepay by going to a Sunday race ticket page on this site and buying it there.

 Are you coming from north of the track and feel like letting someone else make the drive to Dover for you?
 Well we’ve got you folks covered as well, as you can board a park-and-ride shuttle from the Christiana Mall’s North parking Lot in Christiana, Del. and ride it directly to Dover International Speedway.